jvandenaardweg/playpost-api/README.md

 6. Restart the service
 7. When starting the service migrations are run automatically

+Note: If there are old (not run) migrations in `npm run typeorm migration:show`, make sure you delete the `./dist` folder first, then run `npm run build` and then run `npm run typeorm migration:show` again.
+It should be deleted then.
+If not, the migration is still present in the code.

 ## When updating the environment with new data

 1. Make sure the migrations were run.
 We enabled logging for this.